-(2) In a consumer contract not governed by subsection (b)(1) in which the contract requires delivery of a copy to the consumer, the contract is governed by the law of the jurisdiction in which the copy is located when the licensee receives physical possession of the copy or, in the event of non delivery, the jurisdiction in which receipt was to have occurred.

-(3) In all other cases, the contract is governed by the law of the state with the most significant relationship to the contract.

-(c) If the jurisdiction whose law applies as determined under subsection (b)(2) is outside the United States, subsection (b)(2) applies only if the laws of that jurisdiction provide substantially similar protections and rights to the party not located in that jurisdiction as are provided under this article.
-Otherwise, the rights and duties of the parties are governed by:

-(1) the law of the jurisdiction in the United States or in the country in which the licensor does business and has the most substantial connection with the transaction; or

-(2) if no such jurisdiction exists, the law of the jurisdiction in the United States in which the licensee is located.

-(d) A party is located at its place of business if it has one place of business, at its chief executive office if it has more than one place of business, or at its place of incorporation or primary registration if it does not have a physical place of business.
+- (2) In a consumer contract not governed by subsection (b)(1) in which the contract requires delivery of a physical copy to the consumer, the contract is governed by the law of the jurisdiction in which the copy is located when the licensee receives physical possession of the copy or, in the event of non delivery, the jurisdiction in which receipt was to have occurred. - (3) In all other cases, the contract is governed by the law of the state [with the most significant relationship to the contract] [where the licensor is located]. - (c) If the jurisdiction whose law applies as determined under subsection (b)(2) is outside the United States, subsection (b)(2) applies only if the laws of that jurisdiction provide substantially similar protections and rights to the party not located in that jurisdiction as are provided under this article.
+Otherwise, the rights and duties of the parties are governed by: - (1) the law of the jurisdiction in the United States or in the country in which the licensor does business and has the most substantial connection with the transaction; or - 18 (2) if no such jurisdiction exists, the law of the jurisdiction in the United States in which the licensee is located. - (d) A party is located at its place of business if it has one place of business, at its chief executive office if it has more than one place of business, or at its place of incorporation or primary registration if it does not have a physical place of business.
 Otherwise, a party is located at its primary residence.

-Uniform Law Source: Restatement (Second) of Conflicts '188; Section 1-105; Section 9-103.
+Uniform Law Source: Restatement (Second) of Conflicts ' 188; Section 1-105; Section 9-103.
 Coordination Meeting: These issues are unique to Article 2B.
 Selected Issues:

-1. Is validation of choice of law agreements desirable in on-line contracts so long as the choice of law clause remains subject to consumer laws, invalidation of unconscionable provisions, and fundamental policies of a state?
+- 1. Is validation of choice of law agreements desirable in that it is consistent with modern common law and an important element of certainty in on-line contracts? - 2.

-b.
 Should the section be adopted?

 1. There are two questions addressed in this section.
 The first deals with enforceability of contract provisions choosing the applicable law for a contract and the second deals with choice of law in the absence of a contract term dealing with the question.
-Subsection (a) validates choice of law agreements.
-That rule states a crucial policy choice in a context in modern information transactions occur in cyberspace, rather than in fixed environments.
-The Committee in January, 1996 expressed strong support for this premise and, indeed, it reflects the clear trend of modern law.
-The rule enhances certainty of contract on choice of law rules in Article 2B under the principle of freedom of contract.

 Choice of law clauses are routine in commercial licenses.
 They select what state's law applies.
 This section adopts a strong, contract choice position in reference to choice of law.
 Law outside this statute might restrict the ability of commercial parties to choose their law if the choice infringes fundamental policy of the forum state, but virtually none of the cases discussing this deal with anything other than a consumer case.
 In the few states where more expansive case law or regulations exist, of course, the limitations they create apply since they are typically grounded in consumer protection rules which are not affected on this issue by the terms of this article.